lukeashur/hashguard/README.md

 ```bash
 ./hashguard.sh init
 ```
-Create a symbolic link for easy use:
+Create a symlink for easy use:
 ```bash
 ./hashguard.sh link
 ```